Why Consider AC Maintenance ?

 If these problems are occurring in your unit, then the best thing to do would be to seek out professional help so that they can find the root of the problems and have them fixed for you.

 Your outside unit can collect dirt, grass, leaves and a lot of other outdoor debris over time.
 The presence of these things can build up on the outside of your unit and adversely affect your system capacity and reduce the air flow.

 To help with this issue, try shutting off the unit’s power and using your outdoor garden hose to rinse away the debris.
 Remember to start at the top and work your way down while holding your hose at a 45-degree angle.
 You should never use a power washer for this kind of job because it could bend or even damage the fins on the coil.

 Also, make sure that the foliage around your unit is cut back to keep it from impeding the air flow of your outdoor unit.

 Call a Professional

-Even though checking on specific aspects of your air filtration unit and keeping them washed, cleaned, and free of dust and dirt is important.
-Should your unit have, a severe issue happen then you’ll want to reach out to an AC Maintenance specialist to make sure your unit is running its best and that there aren’t any significant problems impacting your air filtration system or furnace filter that you’re unaware of.
+Checking on specific aspects of your air filtration unit and keeping them washed, cleaned, and free of dust and dirt is important.
+Should your unit have a severe issue happen then you’ll want to reach out to the AC maintenance specialists at Armstrong Air to make sure your unit is running its best and that there aren’t any significant problems impacting your air filtration system or furnace filter that you’re unaware of.

 A trained technician will have a list of problems that they can check for and see if any of these things could be keeping your airflow from reaching its optimum capacity.
 So, it helps to have someone there who knows what they’re doing.

 Your local company will gladly assist you with any air conditioning problems affecting your home.
 Just remember that the small jobs can easily be handled by you.
-If you perform these routine tasks to keep your unit running at its best, then you can prevent major issues from happening and you save a lot on your energy costs because of how efficiently your AC will run.
+If you perform these routine tasks to keep your unit running at its best, then you can prevent major issues from happening and save a lot on your energy costs.